Ever found a new comic you loved, only to be confused about

 Why It Matters

-- Reading Experience: The first time reading a print publication manga can be confusing, but it quickly becomes second nature.
-The vertical scrolling webtoon format is incredibly intuitive for smartphone users and allows for unique pacing.
+manga can be confusing, but it quickly becomes second nature.
+The vertical scrolling webtoon format is incredibly intuitive for smartphone users and allows for unique pacing. - Panel Layout:

-- Panel Layout: Manga artists use the two-page spread and page-turn for dramatic reveals.
-Manhwa artists use the “infinite canvas” of the scroll to create long, flowing scenes and build suspense.
+Manga artists use the two-page spread and page-turn for dramatic reveals.
+Manhwa artists use the “infinite canvas” of the scroll to create long, flowing scenes and build suspense. - Pacing: The constant scrolling of a manhwa can create a faster, more fluid storytelling pacing compared to the deliberate panel-by-panel progression of

-Pro-Tip: Most official digital manga apps and physical volumes include a small instructional page explaining how to read manga correctly.
+manga apps and physical volumes include a small instructional page explaining how to readmanga correctly.
 For manhwa, if it’s on a platform like Webtoon or Tapas, just start scrolling down!

 3. Notice the Use of Color: Black & White vs. Full Color